New South Wales Sputnik suburban carriage stock

-The New South Wales Sputnik suburban carriage stock is a type of electric multiple unit that was operated by the New South Wales Government Railways and its successors between 1957 and 1993 and served on the Sydney rail network.
+The New South Wales Sputnik suburban carriage stock is a type of electric multiple unit that was operated by the New South Wales Government Railways and its successors between 1957 and 1993 and served on the Sydney suburban network.

-These trains, as well as other types of single-deck suburban electrics that were first manufactured in the 1920s, are known by Sydneysiders as "Red Rattlers".
+In their later years, they, alongside the Standard and Tulloch trains, were nicknamed "Red Rattlers", the expression coming from Melbourne in reference to the wooden Tait trains.

 History

 Between 1956 and 1960, 40 power cars and 40 trailer cars were built by Commonwealth Engineering for the New South Wales Government Railways.
-Broadly similar to the Tulloch built carriages, built earlier in the 1950s, they differed in having motors on all four (as opposed to two) bogies and power operated doors.
-They operated as eight carriage sets and were targeted as S sets, gaining the nickname Sputniks after the Russian satellite that was launched at the same time as their entry into service.

-Ostensibly built to provide rolling stock for the newly electrified Parramatta to Penrith section of the Main Western line, they operated across the Sydney suburban network.
+They were ostensibly built to provide rolling stock for the newly electrified Parramatta to Penrith section of the Main Western line, they operated across the Sydney suburban network.
+80 carriages were built by 1960.

+Following the delivery of the Tulloch double deck trailers from 1964, these replaced the original trailers in the Sputnik sets.
+Originally, only cars such as the sputnik power cars were allowed to haul two double deck carriages per four car set due to having more tractive power, having four traction motors per car as opposed to two, but the older motor two motored cars proved to also be capable.

-Following the delivery of the Tulloch double deck trailers from 1964, these replaced the original trailers in the S sets.
-The displaced carriages had their power door equipment disconnected, were fitted with manually operated door equipment and pooled with the Suburban and Tulloch stock.
+The displaced trailer carriages had their power door equipment disconnected, were fitted with manually operated door equipment and pooled with the Standard and Tulloch stock.
 These were renumbered upwards by 50, e.g. T4701 became T4751.

+After having originally being targeted S1-S9, The Sputnik sets were retargeted as W1-W9 when the double deck suburban cars that fell under the former designation were introduced in 1972.

-Originally painted Tuscan red, from 1973 they were repainted in the Public Transport Commission blue and white livery before the livery was replaced with indian red in 1976.
+Originally painted Tuscan red, from 1973 they were repainted in the Public Transport Commission blue and white livery before the livery was replaced with Indian red in 1976.
 The interiors were originally painted brown and cream with the later repaints being in two-tone green.

+In the early 1990s, two sets were repainted in special liveries.
+These were W1 (C3705, T4816, T4807, C3707, C3740, T4812, T4830, and C3710) in a "Sesqui Train" livery, and W2 (C3725, T4810, T4828, C3719, C3714, T4825, T4820, and C3701) in a livery dubbed the "Zoo Train Mk2" as a promotion of Taronga Zoo.

 Overhauls of the stock continued up until 1988, with some receiving sliding aluminium Beclawat windows to alleviate rust problems.
 Most of the trailer cars remained in service until the end of single deck operation in January 1992.
-The last power cars were withdrawn in November 1993.
+The last power cars were withdrawn in November 1993 and large portion of carriages were scrapped across the network alongside the Standard and Tulloch cars that had been retired the year before.
 Several have been preserved.